rse/typopro/README.md

 Alternatives
 ------------

-Nowadays, nearly all these fonts can also be individually downloaded for free from online font libraries like [Font Squirrel](http://www.fontsquirrel.com/) or [DaFont](http://www.dafont.com/) or even on-the-fly used from font
+Nowadays, most of the fonts can also be individually downloaded for free from online font libraries like [Font Squirrel](http://www.fontsquirrel.com/) or [DaFont](http://www.dafont.com/) or even on-the-fly used from font